harrisonlab/phytophthora_fragariae/Annotation&Short_Read_submissions.md

 P.rubi  SCRP333 43,245   8,284    8,024    8,022       35,223
 ```

+#### Remove genes that would cause rejection by NCBI

+NCBI reject genes where the front part is missing due to a contig break if an intron is not predicted

+Script identifies gene lacking start codon and introns and removes them

 #### Check for further duplication, rename the genes and extract fasta files

 ```bash